 As already explained, our business model and core products are sustainable, and sustainability constitutes an integral part of our corporate DNA.
-Therefore we do not consider sustainability management as an isolated or separate initiative to which the participation of our employees should have to be fostered separately.
+Therefore we actually do not consider sustainability management as an isolated or separate initiative which we have to encourage staff to embrace separately.
+Nevertheless, in 2019 we launched a new initiative in the field of climate protection for and with our trainees: we have declared them 'energy scouts'.
+This is linked to the task of identifying and evaluating potential opportunities to save energy and CO2 throughout the company in order to then evaluate measures as well as their cost-effectiveness and implementation.